ZipCPU/wb2axip/README.md

   The key unusual feature?
 The ability to maintain one transaction per clock over an extended period of time across any channel pair.

+- [AXILSINGLE](rtl/axilsingle.v) is designed to be a companion to [AutoFPGA](https://github.com/ZipCPU/autofpga)'s AXI-lite support.
+It's purpose is to simplify connectivity logic when supporting multiple AXI-lite registers.
+This core takes a generic AXI-lite interface, and simplifies the interface so that multiple single-register cores can be connected to it.
+The single-register cores can either be full AXI-lite cores in their own respect, subject to simplification rules, or even simplified from that.
+  They must never stall the bus, and must always return responses within one clock cycle.
+The [AXILSINGLE](rtl/axilsingle.v) handles all backpressure issues.
+If done right, the backpressure logic from the slave core will be removed by the synthesis tool, allowing all backpressure logic to be condensed into a few shared wires.

+  *This core has been formally verified.*

+- [AXILDOUBLE](rtl/axildouble.v) is the second AXI-lite companion to [AutoFPGA](https://github.com/ZipCPU/autofpga)'s AXI-lite support.
+It's purpose is to simplify connectivity logic when supporting multiple AXI-lite slaves.
+This core takes a generic AXI-lite interface, and simplifies the interface so that peripherals can be connected to it.
+These peripherals cores can either be full AXI-lite cores in their own respect, subject to simplification rules discussed within, or even simplified from that.
+They must never stall the bus, and must always return responses within one clock cycle.
+The [AXILDOUBLE](rtl/axilsingle.v) core handles all backpressure issues, address selection, and invalid address returns.

+  *This core has been formally verified.*

 - [AXIXBAR](rtl/axixbar.v) is a fun project to develop a full `NxM` configurable cross bar using the full AXI protocol.